ProjectMilou/backend/README.md

 enabling us to update analysis of portfolios, even tough we are limited in terms of calls per minute to our financial APIs.

-Besides that, we store user information safely encrypted using the `aes-256-gcm`.
-Not the user passwords, those are hashed.
+Sensitive user data is stored encrypted _(not yet for better debugging)_, while passwords are stored hashed.
 ​
 ## Authentication
 ​